DeclarativeHub/ReactiveKit/README.md

 }
 ```

-As you can see, `DisposeBagProvider` inherits `Deallocatable` and implements is by taking the deallocated signal from the bag.
-So all that you need to do is provide a `bag` property.
+As you can see, `DisposeBagProvider` inherits `Deallocatable` and implements it by taking the deallocated signal from the bag.
+So all that you need to do is provide a `bag` property on your type.

 `BindingExecutionContextProvider` protocol provides the execution context in which the object should be updated.
 Execution context is just a wrapper over a dispatch queue or a thread.
 You can see how it is implemented [here](https://github.com/ReactiveKit/ReactiveKit/blob/master/Sources/ExecutionContext.swift).